Better Aggregation in Test-Time Augmentation

 Averaging implicitly assumes that the augmentation set has no influence on which predictions are corrected and which are corrupted.
 Examining TTA's effect on ImageNet, we show that this is not the case.
 In particular, crops introduce an inductive bias tied to the labeling scheme of the dataset.
 Instances that demonstrate this bias can be broken into three categories: hierarchical labels, multiple classes, and similar labels (Figure \ref{tta_imnet_changes}).

 \emph{Hierarchical labels} include examples like (``plate", ``guacamole") and (``table lamp", ``lamp shade").
-TTA often biases a prediction in favor of the smaller or uncentered component due to the crops included in the policy.
+TTA often biases a prediction in favor of the smaller or uncentered component because of the crops included in the policy.
 Whether TTA produces a corruption or a correction depends on the assigned label.
 For example, Figure \ref{tta_imnet_changes} depicts an image where when the true label is ``palace" and TTA predicts ``dome."

 Other changed predictions correspond to images that contain objects from \emph{multiple classes} such as (``hook'',``cleaver'') and (``piano'', ``trombone'') (Figure \ref{tta_imnet_changes}).
 Recent work has noted this trait in ImageNet labels \cite{beyer2020we}.
 TTA produces incorrect labels by focusing on a different part of the image.
-Again, TTA predictions favor smaller objects due to crops.
+Again, TTA predictions favor smaller objects because of crops.

 The last subset of major changes corresponds to confusing images, a product of \emph{similar labels} in the dataset (e.g., dog breeds).
 This subset is largely comprised of animals that are easily mistaken for one another.
-The inclusion of crops and scales often serve to increase confusion between classes when the resulting image emphasizes a non-distinguishing feature.
+Crops and scales often increase confusion between classes when the resulting image emphasizes a non-distinguishing feature.
 For example, consider the ``Leatherback Turtle" image in Figure \ref{tta_imnet_changes}.
-One way in which Leatherback Turtles differ from errapins is scale.
-As a result, the inclusion of scales naturally confuses the two.
-This type of change suggests that in the absence of labeled data, TTA could produce a useful measure of similarity between images.
-These similarity estimates can be used to guide contrastive learning and build embedding spaces invariant to specific augmentations \cite{xiao2020should}.
+One way in which Leatherback Turtles differ from terrapins is scale.
+As a result, the inclusion of a scaling augmentation naturally confuses the two.

 We see that the inductive bias arises because of a specific relationship between the augmentation set and the label space.
 Learning weights per augmentation allows us to identify and downweight augmentations that introduce inductive bias.
 We see this in later experiments.